 Finally, I wish to direct you to my favorite quote of all: "Late have I loved thee, O Beauty ever ancient, ever new.
 Late have I loved thee."
 It's taken from St. Augustine's "Confessions" and regards his conversion.
 It may not be on the topic of romantic love, but it serves to remind us, particularly in its full context (which I lack space to reproduce,) of the purpose of love in the first place.

-Page 2 of 2 - Love is the ordering principle of the universe.
+Love is the ordering principle of the universe.
 It has the power to transform us and create us anew, and when properly oriented, it has the power to make us into men and women we could never dream of becoming.
 In this way, this excerpt is also a quote about death: a death to self and to the world.